plasmaFPS/auto-rsa/README.md

 If you get errors after upgrading, try clearing your cookies in the `creds` folder and then trying again.

 ### Public
-Made by yours truly using using [public-invest-api](https://github.com/NelsonDane/public-invest-api).
-Consider giving me a ⭐
+Made by yours truly using using [public-invest-api](https://github.com/NelsonDane/public-invest-api) fixed by [ImNotOssy](https://github.com/ImNotOssy).
+Consider giving me a ⭐ AND OSSY

 Required `.env` variables:
 - `PUBLIC_USERNAME`